 However, I know I had a lot of fun, and I think my co-workers did too.
 Also, despite “failing,” our group worked well together.
 No one tried to take over, and everyone contributed.

-After finishing our mission, we went to the bar/restaurant SafeHouse (below EscapeHouse), which is another whole experience in and of itself.
+After finishing our mission, we went to the bar/restaurant SafeHouse (below EscapeHouse), a spy-themed bar which is another whole experience in and of itself.
 It’s actually pretty neat (during the day it’s family-friendly) and worth checking out on its own.
 Or a good stop for a meal before or after EscapeHouse.
 (The food is decent, but the experience is much more exciting than the food.)

 Have you ever done an escape room?
 What was your experience like?